alpa-projects/alpa/docs/tutorials/alpa_on_slurm.rst

     .. note::

-        Setting the resources needed in the sbatch script is equivalent to setting them submitting the job to Slurm running :code:`sbatch <options> <sbatch script>`.
+        1. Setting the resources needed in the sbatch script is equivalent to setting them submitting the job to Slurm running :code:`sbatch <options> <sbatch script>`.

+        2. Here, :code:`--tasks-per-node=1 --cpus-per-task=1` are specified to allow Ray (which uses CPU) to run on the nodes.

+        3. The option :node:`--gpus-per-node=v100-16:8` is specified with GPU type and number.
+Please refer to your cluster on how to set this field.

 Load Dependencies
 =================